 The fairytale-like Doonagore Castle can be found in Doolin, a handy 3-minute drive from the colourful little Fisher Street, where it’s finely situated on a hill overlooking Doolin Point.

-The castle is what’s known as a round tower house and it has a little courtyard that’s enclosed by a defensive wall.
+The castle, which dates back to the mid 16th century, is what’s known as a round tower house and it has a little courtyard that’s enclosed by a defensive wall.

 Interestingly enough, the castle is used as a navigational point for the boats and ferries that are making their final bob into Doolin Pier.

-Although the current castle, which was constructed from sandstone, is believed to date from the mid 16th century, there was a castle on this site (or very close by) as far back as 1300.
+Although the current Doolin Castle, which was constructed from sandstone, is believed to date from the mid 16th century, there was a castle on this site (or very close by) as far back as 1,300.

-Like many of the many castles in Ireland, Doonagore passed through a number of hands over the years.
+Like most of the many castles in Ireland, Doonagore passed through a number of hands over the years.